YujieMo/YujieMo.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper is accepted by Information Fusion.
 - *2024.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2024.
 - *2023.04*: &nbsp;🎉🎉 One paper is accepted by ICML 2023.
 - *2023.04*: &nbsp;🎉🎉 One paper is accepted by TKDE.